EQWorks/mobileSDK-documentation/docs/iossdk_1.0.0.md

 ### TroubleShooting

-1. Contact EQWorks to get a valid jwtToekn if receiving an authentication error.
+1. Contact EQWorks to get a valid jwtToekn if you are receiving an authentication error.

 ### Payload Format